 A nationalist at heart, a political scholar by profession, and a politician by elevation, Sahasrabuddhe dons many hats at the same time.

 He is a Member of Parliament, Rajya Sabha from Maharashtra since July 2016.
+Dr Sahasrabuddhe is the President at Indian Council for Cultural Relations (ICCR).
 He looks after the Good Governance, Central and State Government Program Coordination and Policy Research Department at Bharatiya Janata Party (BJP) (www.bjp.org) as its National Vice President.
 Vinay Sahasrabuddhe is also In-Charge of BJP, Madhya Pradesh.

 Dr Sahasrabuddhe is the Vice President at Rambhau Mhalgi Prabodhini, (www.rmponweb.org) which is one of its kind research and training academy for elected representatives and social workers.
 The academy organizes intense training programmes for public representatives at all levels regularly.